 While we strongly recommend against restricting our system's automatic review of your landing pages, you can edit your site's robots.txt file as shown below to avoid a review.

-- To prevent the AdWords system from accessing your entire site, add the following to your robots.txt file:
+To prevent AdWords from crawling your entire site, add the following to your robots.txt file:

-Note that these instructions apply only to AdsBot-Google.
+These instructions apply only to AdsBot.
 There are other Google-owned bots that review websites as well (googlebot, for example).
-In order to avoid decreasing Quality Scores and Ad Rank and increasing CPCs for advertisers who don't intend to restrict AdWords visits to their pages, the system will ignore blanket exclusions and wildcards (
+In order to avoid decreasing Ad Rank and increasing CPCs for advertisers who don't intend to restrict AdWords visits to their pages, the system will ignore blanket exclusions and wildcards (

 A "below average" landing page experience is different from a policy violation.

 If a landing page doesn’t follow our advertising policies any associated ads will be disapproved and won’t participate in the auction.
 If an ad is disapproved because the landing page violates policy, you'll see "Not applicable" as your landing page experience status